 - Send a few photos and a brief description of the event to your tribal newspaper and/or newsletter.
-Make sure you identify who is in the photo. - Follow-up with a thank you letter to the school principal to express appreciation for use of the school gym (or whatever space you used) for the event.
+Make sure you identify who is in the photo. - Follow-up with a thank you letter to the college administrator to express appreciation for use of the campus gym (or whatever space you used) for the event.